 Everyday Tarot Deck

 When the Three of Cups appears in a Tarot reading, you are encouraged to gather with your closest friends and have a good time together, talking, laughing, sharing and creating.
-Together, you receive the love, support and compassion you need right now from one another.
-You may be inspired to have a girls’ night out, a weekend away, or start a women’s circle, so that you can join forces with like-minded people and enjoy each other’s company.
-The energy is high and you're here to do amazing things together.
+Together, you give and receive the love, support and compassion each of you needs from one another.
+You may be inspired to host a girls’ night out, a weekend away, or start a women’s circle so you can join forces with like-minded people.
+The energy is high, and you’re here to do amazing things together.

 The Three of Cups often indicates a very sociable period – perhaps a birthday, a wedding, the holiday season or a vacation with friends.
-This is your opportunity to let your hair down and forget about your day-to-day commitments and obligations for a while.
-Instead, this is all about spending quality time with friends and family and enjoying yourself!
+See it as your opportunity to let your hair down and forget about your day-to-day commitments and obligations for a while.
+Instead, spend quality time with friends and family and enjoy yourself!

 While the upright Three of Cups is a card of friendship and social events, the reversal of this card suggests that you would prefer to go it alone right now.
-You may have recently spent a lot of time with others and now just need some ‘alone time’.
-Or perhaps you are no longer ‘clicking’ with some of your friends or a particular social group and you’re ready to move on.
-Or in some cases, you might find yourself on the 'outer', excluded from other people's circles and feeling isolated and alone.
-Honour your desire to step out of the social scene for a while, and enjoy this time by yourself so you can get clear on who you most want to connect with in the future.
+You may have recently spent a lot of time with others and now just need some alone time.
+Or perhaps you are no longer ‘clicking’ with some of your friends or a social group and are ready to move on.
+Or sometimes, you might find yourself on the ‘outer’, excluded from other people’s circles and feeling isolated and alone.
+Honour your desire to step out of the social scene for a while and enjoy this time by yourself so you can get clear on who you most want to connect with in the future.

 If you are involved in a creative project, now may be the time to work independently rather than in a group.
-The reversed Three of Cups can indicate that your creativity is being stifled and instead you are being forced to conform to the group in which you are operating.
-You may be part of a very tight-knit group that does things a certain way and is not open to innovation or alternative approaches.
+The reversed Three of Cups can show that your creativity is being stifled, or you are being forced to conform to the group.
+You may be part of a tight-knit club that does things a certain way and is not open to innovation or alternative approaches.
 You need to consider whether you are willing to sacrifice your creative abilities in favour of the group’s desires.

 If you are experiencing high levels of stress or you’ve been working hard, the reversed Three of Cups appears as a message to take some time off to recuperate and gain the support of friends before returning to reality.
 You may have been working so hard that you’ve lost your connection with your friends and family.
 Now is the time to reconnect and reprioritise their love and support.
-See this card as a reminder to reconnect with your friends, let your hair down and have a good time, without worrying too much about the consequences.
+See this card as a reminder to reconnect with the people you care about, let loose and have a good time, without worrying too much about the consequences.

-On the other hand, the Three of Cups reversed may indicate overindulgence in the party scene.
-You may be out most nights partying, doing drugs or drinking heavily.
-You might be in the ‘work hard, play hard’ mindset, when what you need is greater balance in your life.
-Be mindful about the longer-term consequences of your actions and ask yourself whether this is indeed a sustainable lifestyle.
+On the other hand, the Three of Cups reversed may signify overindulgence.
+You may be out most nights partying, doing drugs or drinking heavily when what you need is balance in your life.
+Be mindful about the longer-term consequences of your actions and ask yourself whether this lifestyle is sustainable.
 Take a break from the social scene to regroup and get some much-needed sleep.

-When it comes to relationship readings, the reversed Three of Cups can sometimes appear when there is a third person involved.
+When it comes to relationship readings, the reversed Three of Cups can sometimes appear when a third person is involved.
 You may be involved with someone who is already in a relationship with someone else, whether you know it or not.
-Look to the other cards for more detail on the nature of the relationship.
-If you see the Seven of Swords, there is likely a betrayal of trust and possible cheating.
-If you see the Five of Swords, it is likely that you already know about the other relationship, but you are trying to ignore that it exists.
-If you see the Devil, think carefully about the nature of the relationships as they are likely to be hedonistic and generally unhealthy to those involved.
+Look to the other cards for more detail.
+The Seven of Swords signals a betrayal of trust and possible cheating.
+If you see the Five of Swords, you likely already know about the other relationship, but you are trying to ignore that it exists.
+If you see the Devil, consider the nature of the relationship as it is likely to be hedonistic and unhealthy to those involved.
 It is unlikely that this situation is sustainable as ‘three’s a crowd,’ and something has to give.